Why a 64 Year Old Retiree Is Draining Her $1.1 Million 401(k) Early to Maximize a $5,181 Social Security Check at 70

 Break-Even, Survivor Benefit, and COLA

-Every COLA is applied to a larger base, and current inflation data shows that base keeps moving: CPI sits at 332.4 in April 2026 after a steady climb from 320.6 last May.
+Every COLA is applied to a larger base, and recent inflation data underscores why that matters.
+The CPI-U reached 335.123 in May 2026, up 4.2% over the prior 12 months, reflecting a base that keeps moving upward.
+A larger base benefit at 70 means each annual COLA compounds the advantage for life.
 For anyone who eventually marries or has a younger spouse, the survivor benefit is set by the higher earner’s claimed amount, so delaying locks in a larger check for two lifetimes.

 When This Strategy Breaks

 The anti-pattern is health.
-A retiree with a cancer history, cardiac disease, or family longevity well below average should claim earlier.
-The delay-to-70 trade only pays if you actually live past the break-even.
+A retiree with a history of cancer, cardiac disease, or a family longevity pattern well below average should claim earlier.
+The delay-to-70 trade only pays if you actually live past the break-even point.
+For those with genuine longevity concerns, the calculus reverses quickly, and there is no shame in claiming at 67 or even earlier.

 Three Things to Do This Week